marcoradocchia/beerec-variants/README.md

 assert_eq!("Monday", Weekday::Monday.as_str());
 assert_eq!("Mon", Weekday::Monday.as_str_abbr());

-// The enum has been marked as `display`, `std::fmt::Display` implementation is available. assert_eq!(String::from("Monday"), Weekday::Monday.to_string());
+// The enum has been marked as `display`, so `std::fmt::Display` implementation is available. assert_eq!(String::from("Monday"), Weekday::Monday.to_string());
 assert_eq!(String::from("Monday"), format!("{}", Weekday::Monday));